taunsquared/taunsquared.github.io/_open-lab-notebook/01-intro.md

 I'm always open to discussing and improving my understanding and implementation of these ideas.

 Below is documentation of my thesis work, in various stages of polish.
-More thoughts can be found in "BrainPlay" and "Idea Garden" sections of this website.
+More thoughts can be found in the "BrainPlay" section of this website.

 {% include gallery caption="Click on an image to learn more about that project." %}